Varla Eagle One: Blistering Speed and Insane Range on a Budget

 The Eco/Turbo changes your speed mode in that gear from either Eco mode to Turbo Mode.

-For instance, if you need to take a long ride, say 25 miles long, you wouldn’t be in gear 3 and engage both motors and ride in turbo mode.
+For instance, if you need to take a ride, say 25 miles long, you wouldn’t be in gear 3 and engage both motors and ride in turbo mode.
 You wouldn’t make the trip on a single charge.
-You would get close to your destination quickly (39 mph) but you’d fall short.
+You would get close to your destination quickly (39 mph), but you’d fall short.

-If you need to go 30 miles, I would use gear 2 and ride in eco mode on a single motor.
+If you need to go 30 miles, I would use Gear 2 and ride in eco mode on a single motor.
 This mode will allow you to go to about 15mph.

 This scooter has tons of torque.
-When you engage both motors, this scooter just flies off the line.
+When you engage both motors, this scooter flies off the line.
 Having this torque is essential if you live in a hilly area.

 The Varla Eagle One can climb a slope of up to 30 degrees.
 So, if you live in a mountainous area like Colorado, this is a great scooter with steep climbing ability.